jeremytondo/atelier/README.md

 ## Overview
 I do a lot of development on remote VMs and I wanted a way to quickly and easily setup a development environment on a new machine.
+I also wanted to keep a similar setup on my Mac.
+So, I wanted this to work on MacOS and Ubuntu.
 I was inspired by [Omakub](https://github.com/basecamp/omakub) and essentially copied a lot of it to get this up and running.
 All of the setup and config reflects how I like having my development environment set up.